ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-11-aws-security.md

 - Learn normal behavior - and set alarms for abnormal traffic patterns.
 Generally using CloudWatch and VPC flow logs is the way to figure out if there is a DDoS attach underway and what normal traffic is.
 Important CloudWatch metrics to watch include: Cloudfront TotalErrorRate and Requests, EC2 CPUUtilization and NetworkIn and ELB SurgeQueueLength, and RequestCount.

+## Services to mitigate DDoS

+### Minimize attack area

+- NAT - lock down access to production IP addresses

+- ELB - well-formed TCP connections only; no SYN floods or UDP reflection attacks

+### Absorb

+- ASG - get bigger to absorbe the attack...

+- Shield - insurance for when the attack comes

+### Safeguard Exposed Resources

+- WAF - inspect and disallow traffic

+- CloudFront - Origin Access Identity, geo restriction & blocking

+- Route53 - low cost aliases, geo restriction, private IP

 ### General Protection Services

 Two main types of services:

-Intrusion Detection System (IDS) - inspects all inbound and outbound network activity and IDs suspicious patterns; this is just a monitoring service.
+- Intrusion Detection System (IDS) - inspects all inbound and outbound network activity and IDs suspicious patterns; this is just a monitoring service.
 Generic versions of IDS don't work on AWS because they rely on packet sniffing sort of promiscuous mode and that is a no-go; a proxy service or proxy server sort of architecture might work or redirecting copies of traffic to a service using agents on servers.

-Intrusion Protection System (IPS) - inspects all inbound and outbound network activity AND protects the stuff from intrusion
+- Intrusion Protection System (IPS) - inspects all inbound and outbound network activity AND protects the stuff from intrusion

 Generally IDS/IPS systems site in a public subnet and write data from received from an EC2 agent to a log the forward the log to a SOC or sometime in S3.

-## Services

-### Mitigation

-ASG, CloudFront, ELB, Route53

-DDoS Protection - waf, shield

-CloudWatch

 ## Resources